Trip Planning for Cooke City Area

 • Saturday

-Saturday: Snow likely, mainly after 1pm.
-Mostly cloudy, with a high near 20.
-West southwest wind 13 to 15 mph.
+Saturday Night: Snow showers likely, mainly before midnight.
+Some thunder is also possible.
+Mostly cloudy, with a low around 18.
+West southwest wind 10 to 17 mph.
 Chance of precipitation is 70%.
+New snow accumulation of around 2 inches.

 Chance Snow